dorkodu/seekr/README.md

 ### **It has a few components :**

+- **Seekr :** The base for testable classes.
+Any class that implements Seekr, gets access to helper testing methods.
 - **Say :** Provides useful assertions for Seekr tests.
 Optional to use.
-- **Seekr :** the base for testable classes.
-Any class that implements Seekr, gets access to helper testing methods.
 - **TestResult :** An object for representing test results.
 This can be logged, inspected and tracked.
 Useful abstraction :)
 - **Premise :** With that, everyone can create their own premises using `Premise::propose()`.
 A premise throws a Contradiction in case that statement is evaluated and is equal to false.
 - **Contradiction :** An object for representing `Premise` exceptions.